 Buying vs. Owning vs. Selling: The Three Cost Stages Many Buyers Mix Together

-Property costs are easier to understand when purchase costs, ownership costs, and exit costs are kept separate.
+Property costs are easier to understand when purchase costs, ownership costs, and exit costs are kept separate instead of being blended into a single “affordability” number.

 Author: Daniel Westmere | Published: April 26, 2026